Is My Baby Getting Enough Sleep?Each baby is unique when it comes to sleep schedules. Some babies might require significantly more sleep than others.

 Like all children and adults, babies vary widely in the amount of time they sleep.
 This makes it difficult to assign actual numbers of hours a baby requires at each stage of life.
 However, if your baby is overly fussy throughout the day, difficult to put to bed at night, and short-tempered and tearful for hours on end, it’s probably a good idea to take a look at his sleep patterns.

-Here are a few general guidelines to how much sleep babies need at different ages:
+Here are a few general guidelines on how much sleep babies need at different ages:

 Daytime sleep: 8.5 hours